PrizeBots/BubbyberryFortress/README.md

 Feed your baby bubbies seeds and berries to grow them into bubbies.

-bubbies are able to battle, mine metal, harvest berries, repair towers,
+bubbies are able to battle, mine metal, harvest berries, repair towers, Took care of a bubby and proud of how you raised it?
+Give it a name!

 Players click and farm resources to power up their teams